philgentric/klik/README.md

 Klik features a crash-resistant undo capability: actions are stored in a file allowing to undo any action, even after a crash, even for multiple files or folder.

 Klik never deletes a file without asking you for confirmation.
-In Klik, "delete" actually means moving the file into the (klik) "trash" folder
+In Klik, "delete" actually means moving the file into the (klikr) "trash" folder

-There are 3 ways to recover a deleted or accidentally moved (moved,but you did not know where) file or folder: (1) use the undo menu item (2) Use klik search!
-(3) visit the "trash" folder using klik (press the top right button) (4) visit the trash folder using your favorite file manager...
+There are 3 ways to recover a deleted or accidentally moved (moved,but you did not know where) file or folder: (1) use the undo menu item (2) Use klikr search!
+(3) visit the "trash" folder using klikr (press the top right button) (4) visit the trash folder using your favorite file manager...
 Only clearing the "trash" folder is final, and you will be asked for confirmation.
 If you move a file into a folder where there is already a file with the same name, it is renamed with a postfix.
 When you have duplicates, and you merge by moving files, Klik will detect identical files with the same name and move the redundant copy into the trash folder.

-All Klik data stored on your disk is located in your home folder in a folder named '.klik' (warning for beginners: files and folders which names start with '.' are invisible by default ;-), this includes the trash, all caches and face recognition data.
+All Klik data stored on your disk is located in your home folder in a folder named '.klikr' (warning for beginners: files and folders which names start with '.' are invisible by default ;-), this includes the trash, all caches and face recognition data.

 # Most image formats supported